-While this pissed student archetype has given us countless American college movies, there is a darker, decidedly unglamorous seam running through the core of the hard-partying student image.
+While this smashed student archetype has given us countless American college movies, there is a darker, decidedly unglamorous seam running through the core of the hard-partying student image.

 The standard perception of what an alcoholic is probably involves sights and smells that aren’t readily associated with a young student dipping their toes in their first freedoms as an adult.
 However, the reality is, that your life could easily become dictated by alcohol consumption.